volkanagun/SentencePartitioning/README.md

 * RankLM : It uses contextual ranking for partitioning word embeddings into useful n-grams
 * SyllableLM: It partitions the words into valid syllables.
+* SentencePieceLM: It provides a data-driven SentencePiece unigram baseline backed by the official C++ trainer and processor.

 Both approaches produces multiple word splits separeted by \# symbol.